xxv/esphome-knob/README.md

  * 3D printed top piece `housing/top.scad`
  * 3D printed bottom piece `housing/bottom.scad` - this is sized for the version of the d1 mini board I got off ebay.
 May need adjustments for different boards.
- * laser cut top plate `housing/laser_cut_top_plate.scad` cut from [LED black acrylic](https://www.tapplastics.com/product/plastics/cut_to_size_plastic/black_led_sheet/668)
+ * laser cut top plate `housing/laser_cut_top_plate.scad` cut from 3mm (0.118") thick [LED black acrylic](https://www.tapplastics.com/product/plastics/cut_to_size_plastic/black_led_sheet/668)

 Directions
 ----------

 ### 3D print the housing

+The housing is designed in [OpenSCAD](https://openscad.org/).
+If you're new to OpenSCAD, you'll need to download a copy, load up the `.scad` files in it, render them, then export them to `.stl` files.

+Note: this repository uses a git submodule for part of the housing, so you'll need to make sure you update your submodules:

+    git submodule init
+    git submodule update

 Print out the top and bottom housing pieces.
 I used black PETG with a 0.2mm layer height and supports on the bottom part.
 The top part should be printed so the large flat part is face down on your bed.

-I had some stringing in the baffles for the LEDs, which I got rid of by blowing hot air onto the part for a couple seconds with a heat gun set to high.
+I had some stringing in the baffles for the LEDs, which I got rid of by blowing hot air through the holes for a couple of seconds with a heat gun set to high.
 If you don't clean out stringing, you'll see it when the light shines through the baffles.

-Once printed and cleaned, using a soldering iron set to 250°C (or whatever is appropriate for the plastic you use), install the heat-set inserts into the 4 corners holes on the top and bottom, then inside (for holding the LEDs to the top piece).
-I ended up only using 2 inserts+screws for the LEDs and that was fine.
+Once printed and cleaned, using a soldering iron set to 250°C (or whatever is appropriate for the plastic you use), install the heat-set inserts into the 8 corner holes on the top and bottom, then inside (for holding the LEDs to the top piece).
+I ended up only using 2 inserts+screws to mount the LEDs.

 ### laser cut the top plate